2026 Metropolitan Championships

 GRADING OF TEAMS will be conducted at the grading meeting.
 The Grading Committee consists of Metro Championship Committee and a delegate from up to three other affiliates entering.
 These delegates should not be from the same affiliate as a member of the Metro Championship Committee.
 The grading committee will determine the grading of teams and their decision will be final.
 The Grading Committee will also determine which Shields are contested based on the numbers and strengths of entries.

-Date & Time: Saturday, 24th May 2025 (time TBA)
+Date & Time: Saturday May 23rd 2026 (time TBA)

-Venue: Kilsyth
+Venue: Kilsyth (or via Zoom)

 Please note: This meeting will commence at a time to be decided and conclude within 1 hour, all Associations are encouraged to send a representative to the Grading Meeting.
 The Organising Committee and representatives of affiliated Associations form the Grading Committee for the Metropolitan Championships.